Department of Physics and Astronomy, Stony Brook University

 In more detail: the oscilloscope starts by outputting a dot at the left-hand side of the screen, and moves up and down with the voltage input as it moves to the right.
 Then, it jumps back to the left, and draws it again.
 If it moves fast enough (which it will, given how we'll be using it), this will look like a curve as it moves across the screen.
 Each of these "screen crossings" is called a horizontal sweeep.

-The physical mechanism by which the dot is made on the screen is similar to a CRT TV in that an electron beam (emitted from an electron gun at the back of the device towards the front) hits a phosphor-coated glass screen.
+In older, so-called "analog" oscilloscopes, the physical mechanism by which the dot is made on the screen is similar to a CRT TV in that an electron beam (emitted from an electron gun at the back of the device towards the front) hits a phosphor-coated glass screen.
 The location of the dot is determined by a pair of vertical and horizontal deflection plates which use electric fields to deflect the electrons in the vertical and horizontal directions, respectively, to have the electron eventually collide with the correct point on the screen.

 The oscilloscope can actually analyze two signals at the same time, input via two different channels.
 Later in this course, we'll use this to compare an "input signal" and a "system response" (of various sorts).
-In this lab, though, we'll just be comparing two separate input signals, both by putting them on the screen at the same time and using "XY mode" to make a plot of one voltage vs. the other (without time information).
+In this lab, though, we'll just be comparing two separate input signals, both by putting them on the screen at the same time and using "XY mode" to make a plot of one voltage versus the other (without time information).

 Basic Oscilloscope Setup